ank19/renoise-interval/ReadMe.md

 ![Screenshot1](images/Screenshot1.png)

-In the upper left corner there is a possibility to switch between the features mentioned above.
+In the upper left corner, there is a possibility to switch between the features mentioned above.
 In the case of the consonance value (abbreviated as "sonance"), the picture is as shown in the third screenshot.